lingui/js-lingui/examples/nextjs-swc/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## LinguiJS Integration

-LinguiJs integrated with standard nextjs i18n support.
-Nextjs do routing for every language, LinguiJs activated with `router.locale`.
+LinguiJs is integrated with standard Next.js i18n support for using [middleware](https://nextjs.org/docs/app/building-your-application/routing/internationalization).

-Open [http://localhost:3000/cs](http://localhost:3000/cs) with your browser to prerender page in different language.
+Open [http://localhost:3000/es](http://localhost:3000/es) with your browser to prerender page in different language.

 ## LinguiJS Related Commands